Clicky

 Blueberry Pie Bars – A Pie Filling Recipe

-These blueberry pie bars were fast, easy and simple to make, which is something that we all need this time of year.
-It also makes a large pan of bars, making it perfect to take to a party or feed a large family at the end of a meal.
+These blueberry pie bars were fast, easy, and simple to make, which is something that we all need when planning a family dinner or party last minute.

 close up of Blueberry Pie Bars on a white plate